Working with Resource Monitors¶

 A virtual warehouse consumes Snowflake credits while it runs.
 The number of credits consumed depends on the size of the warehouse and how long it runs.

-To help control costs and avoid unexpected credit usage related to using warehouses, Snowflake provides resource monitors.
-Resource Monitors can be used to impose limits on the number of credits that warehouses consume within each monthly billing period.
-When these limits are close and/or reached, the resource monitor can trigger various actions, such as sending alert notifications and suspending the warehouses.
+To help control costs and avoid unexpected credit usage caused by running warehouses, Snowflake provides resource monitors.
+Resource monitors can be used to impose limits on the number of credits that warehouses consume within a specified interval or date range.
+When these limits are reached and/or are approaching, the resource monitor can trigger various actions, such as sending alert notifications and/or suspending the warehouses.

 Resource monitors can only be created by account administrators (i.e. users with the ACCOUNTADMIN role); however, account administrators can choose to enable users with other roles to view and modify resource monitors.